UnicornsOnLSD/gnome-kde-dynamic-wallpaper-catalina/README.md

 6. Select wallpaper.heic (or whatever you called it)

 (btw I'm keeping the old catalina-solar.json because if I ever bother to add a solar config, I'll probably want to use it as a baseline)

+# Making your own HEIC

+If you want to modify how the wallpaper works, you will need to make your own HEIC.
+To do this, do this:

+1. Clone this repo (`git clone https://github.com/UnicornsOnLSD/gnome-kde-dynamic-wallpaper-catalina.git`)
+2. Move metadata.json into original-images
+3. Open a terminal in original-images
+4. `Run kdynamicwallpaperbuilder metadata.json`
+5. Set the generated HEIC as your wallpaper